Why perform a reproductive or breeding soundness exam on a stallion?

 Rectal palpation is performed to examine the ovaries, uterus, and cervix for abnormalities.

-Ultrasound is used to visualize the uterus, ovaries, and cervix and there contents.
-The presents of fluid, cysts, and tumors in the uterus, tumors and other abnormal structures in the ovaries, and cervical abnormalities can be visualized with this technology.
+Ultrasound is used to visualize the uterus, ovaries, and cervix and their contents.
+The presence of fluid, cysts, and tumors in the uterus, tumors and other abnormal structures in the ovaries, and cervical abnormalities can be visualized with this technology.

 Culture, Cytology, Uterine Biopsy: